heliocloud-data/platform/install/daskhub/README.md

 3. Move to home directory (either with `cd` or `cd ~`) and alter configuration file `app.config`
     - Assumes that Daskhub will be deployed to a DNS that is linked in AWS Route 53.
 Can deploy if this is not the case but these instructions do not support alternative methods
     - Can alter the following variables (`NAMESPACE` - the kubernetes namespace to deploy application to - and `EKS_NAME` - the name of the AWS Elastic Kubernetes Service we are deploying) at top of file if they already exist or don't reflect your name choice
+    - Can alter the HelioCloud docker container to use (assumes location is available publicly)

 4. Setup and deploy Kubernetes (K8s) on EC2 machine
     - Can alter nodeGroups and managaedNodeGroups in `cluster-config.yaml.template` to suit your cluster (default has master and nodes where uses have spot nodes and users have 3 types of nodes - high compute user, high GPU user, and high compute burst)